ryanstout/stoutlang/docs/overview.md

 - **Free Parallelism!** ⚡ - StoutLang can automatically parallelize code and run it in a deterministic way.
 (Free multi-core!)

 - **Free Happiness!** 😊 - StoutLang is easy to learn, it builds on a few simple concepts to deliver what your current language isn't.
-When the language does more of the work, you can focus on writing more on just building the things your project needs.
+When the language does more of the work, you can focus on just building the things your project needs.

-- **Free Batteries!** 🔋 - The standard library tries to do a lot and do it well.
-You can't build a great building without a strong foundation. e
+- **Free Batteries!** 🔋 - The standard library does a lot and does it well.
+You can't build a great building without a strong foundation.

 ---